eliezerjg/eliezerjg/README.md

-  ## Some Technologies i have worked with
+  ## Some Technologies i have worked with in the past few years

   <hr/>